cmdrf/quake-export/README.md

 - Alpha transparency support.
 Alpha values below 50% are mapped to index 255 in the texture.
 - Optional custom palette.

+## quake-picture-export

+Convert images to Quake picture lumps for menus etc.

 ## wad-export

 Archive MIPTEX files into a single WAD file.